-In accordance with applicable Local, State, and Federal laws, the College does not discriminate and prohibits discrimination and harassment in all its programs and activities, including but not limited to academics, extracurricular activities, employment, promotion, admissions, and access to all career and technical programs on the basis of the following protected classes and/or characteristics:
+In accordance with applicable Local, State, and Federal laws, including but not limited to the New Jersey Law Against Discrimination, N.J.S.A.
+10:5-1 et seq., the College does not discriminate and prohibits discrimination and harassment in all its programs and activities, including but not limited to academics, extracurricular activities, employment, promotion, admissions, and access to all career and technical programs on the basis of the following protected classes and/or characteristics:

-- 1. Race:
+- 1. Race;

 - 2. Creed;

 - 3. Color;

 - 4. Sex;

 - 5. Gender;

 - 6. Pregnancy;

 - 7. Gender Identity or Expression;

 - 8. National Origin;

 - 9. Nationality;

 - 10. Age;

 - 11. Ancestry;

 - 12. Marital Status, Domestic Partnership, or Civil Union Status;

-- 13. Religion:
+- 13. Religion;

 - 14. Affectional or Sexual Orientation;

 - 15. Atypical hereditary Cellular or Blood Trait;

 - 16. Genetic Information;

 - 17. Liability for Military Service;

 - 18. Protected Veteran Status;

 - 19. Mental or Physical Disability (including perceived disability, AIDS and HIV related illnesses);

 - 20. Harassment (related to any of the forgoing categories);

 - 21. Retaliation for filing a complaint of, or participating in an investigation of discrimination and harassment; and

 - 22. Any other category protected by law.